Johse/powerload-utilities/README.md

 ## Installation
 Download the ZIP powerLoad_v\<version number\>.zip from the Assets section from https://github.com/coolOrangeLabs/powerload-utilities/releases/latest.

-Extract the ZIP to a folder 'powerLoad' anywhere on your client machine.
+Extract the ZIP to a folder 'powerLoad' e.g. "C:\coolOrange\powerLoad" on the machine, where the bcpToolkit is intalled.

 ## Description